WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

       `metadata`.
 If this returns an error, return a "format error" with `fallbackUrl`.

+1. Assert: `metadata` has an entry with the key "primaryUrl".

-1. If `metadata` doesn't have entries with keys "primaryUrl", "requests" and "manifest", return a "format error" with `fallbackUrl`.
+1. If `metadata` doesn't have entries with keys "requests" and "manifest", return a "format error" with `fallbackUrl`.

 1. Return `metadata`.